robertorcosta/azure-docs.pt-br/articles/service-bus-messaging/service-bus-nodejs-how-to-use-queues.md

 ---
-title: 'Início Rápido: Usar filas do Barramento de Serviço do Azure no Node.js'
+title: Usar filas do Barramento de Serviço do Azure no Node.js usando o pacote azure-sb
 description: 'Início Rápido: Aprenda a usar as filas do Barramento de Serviço no Azure a partir de um aplicativo Node.js.'
 services: service-bus-messaging
 documentationcenter: nodejs